 Tips for Designing an Eco-Friendly Kitchen

 You can get as detailed as you want about eco-friendliness, and a professional kitchen designer will go to whatever level of sustainability you desire.
-In the meantime, there are six simple areas where your selections make a big difference in terms of long-term sustainability.
+If you're in the beginning stages of a kitchen remodel or update, consider these six simple areas where your selections make a big difference in terms of long-term sustainability.

 Always reface cabinetry if you can

-In almost all cases, refacing cabinets will yield the same look as custom cabinets.
-In the meantime, refacing cabinets uses less than a single tree's worth of wood.
-The existing cabinets will have stronger, reinforced boxes as the result of the refacing process, and you'll save money since refaced cabinets cost less than half the cost of custom cabinets.
+In almost all cases, refacing cabinets will yield the same look as custom cabinetry.
+In addition, refacing uses less than a single tree's worth of wood.
+As a result of the reinforcement process, your existing cabinets will have stronger, more durable boxes.
+You'll save money too since refaced cabinets cost less than half of the new custom design option.

 Choose quartz or Corian countertops

 Both products are considered more sustainable than granite.
 The production of quartz and Corian has less impact than the mining required for granite (not a renewable resource by any means).
-When you add their low-maintenance (virtually maintenance-free) qualities, along with the fact that they don't require toxic sealants and will last a lifetime without cracking or chipping, quartz and Corian are a more sustainable choice.
+When you add their virtually maintenance-free qualities, along with the fact that they don't require toxic sealants and will last a lifetime without cracking or chipping—quartz and Corian are the lasting choice for your countertops.

 Think about recycled materials

-From the pre- and post-consumer products that are recycled into quartz slabs, to the recycled glass that comprises glass tiles, there are plenty of opportunities to style your kitchen using materials manufactured using recycled "ingredients."
+From the products that are recycled into quartz slabs, to the recycled glass that comprises glass tiles, there are plenty of opportunities to style your kitchen using materials manufactured with recycled "ingredients."
+Keep recycled items in mind for your decor choices.
+Refurbish and re-purpose items where you can—you'll create a stunning design piece while doing your part to help save the earth!

 Create a timeless kitchen design

 Part of sustainability is longevity.
-The more you have to re-do or replace something, the less sustainable it is because it requires more resources to manufacture replacements, it requires more fuel for shipping, it may require more toxins to be produced in order to paint, finish or seal it.
+The more you have to re-do or replace, the less sustainable it is because it requires more resources to manufacture replacements.
+Products may require more toxins to be produced in order to paint, finish or seal it.
+You also have to consider the fact that you'll be using more fuel for shipping and transporting these items to and from locations.

 Designing a sustainable kitchen requires a long-view approach.
-You want to design a kitchen that will be as comfortable, functional and beautiful now as it will be five, ten and even 20 years from now.
+You want to design a timeless kitchen that will be as comfortable, functional and beautiful now as it will be five, ten and even 20 years from now.
+Create a kitchen design that shouldn't need any significant work or replacements and will be accessible for everyone in your family.

-The good news is that energy-efficiency is a serious priority for much of the culture.
-Look for an HVAC system, appliances and lighting fixtures that have the Energy Star symbol to ensure they exceed current EPA guidelines for energy efficiency.
-Plumbing fixtures should have the WaterSense label.
+The good news is that energy-efficiency is a serious priority in our culture today.
+Look for an HVAC system or appliances and lighting fixtures that have the Energy Star symbol to ensure they exceed current EPA guidelines for energy efficiency.
+Be sure your plumbing fixtures have the WaterSense label as well.

-Adding dimmer switches to lights, using LED bulbs wherever you can (more expensive at the outset but last so long you get that money back via energy savings and fewer, lifetime replacements) and using touch-free faucets are additional ways to minimize energy waste.
+Adding dimmer switches to lights allows you to adjust the wattage.
+You decide when it should be brighter and save some energy in the process.
+Likewise, when you do replace your bulbs use LED bulbs wherever you can.
+They are more expensive at the outset but last longer so you get that money back via energy savings and fewer, lifetime replacements.

-Finally, off-gassing compromises both outdoor and indoor air quality.
-A true, eco-friendly kitchen will have finishes that are low- or zero-voc, which minimizes pollution all around.
+Finally, off-gassing—the release of volatile organic chemicals (VOC)—compromises both outdoor and indoor air quality.
+A true, eco-friendly kitchen will have finishes that are low or zero-VOC, which minimizes pollution all around.
+Be sure to inquire about this as you work through the design process.

 Schedule an in-home consultation with the design pros at Kitchen Magic and we'll guide you through an eco-friendly kitchen design.